fastsitephp/fastsitephp/website/app_data/docs/en/file-encryption-bash.md

 ---
 ## Running the Script

-To run using Bash run the command `bash encrypt.sh` from your shell or terminal program or to run directly run the command `./encrypt.sh`.
-If you first need to set execute permissions run `chmod +x encrypt.sh` however this typically won't be required.
+To run using Bash run the command `bash encrypt.sh` from your shell or terminal program or to run directly run the command `./encrypt.sh`, but you first need to make it executable by setting the permissions running `chmod +x encrypt.sh` however this typically won't be required.

 When you run the script without any options or using the `./encrypt.sh -h` Help Option you will see info for the command, usage, options, and examples.